Current issues and what the World Food Programme is doing

 What the World Food Programme is doing in Guinea

-Within the Country Programme, WFP also provides life-saving nutritional assistance to children under the age of five, pregnant and lactating women, people living with HIV/AIDS and their families, and patients living with tuberculosis who are being treated in Community Health Centers.
-The goal of these activities is to prevent and reduce maternal malnutrition and the rate of low birth weight, prevent and reduce malnutrition among children under the age of five, increase the success rate of TB treatment, and reduce the death rate of HIV positive people through improving their food security and increasing their adherence to treatment.
-To ensure implementation of health and nutrition interventions in the field, WFP works in collaboration the Guinean Ministry of Health and Public Hygiene and local NGOs.
+WFP provides life-saving food supplies to vulnerable people in Guinea, including children under the age of five, pregnant and nursing women, people living with HIV/AIDS and their families and patients living with tuberculosis who are being treated in Community Health Centers.
+The goal of WFP's food distributions is to improve people’s food security, as this prevents and reduces maternal malnutrition, low birth weight rates and malnutrition for children under the age of five.
+It also increases the success rates of medical treatment for diseases such as TB and HIV, as greater food security increases a patient’s chances of sticking to their treatment.

-Furthermore, to enhance the resilience of fragile communities, WFP supports communities to produce locally grown food that can be used for school feeding programmes.
-The activity seeks to increase food diversity and to encourage communities to provide increasing supplies of home-grown food to local school canteens.
-It also seeks to strengthen the capacities of the Government, particularly the National Humanitarian Action Service (SENAH), and vulnerable village communities to respond effectively to emergency situations.
+To enhance the resilience of fragile communities, WFP supports communities to produce locally grown food that can be used for school meals programmes.
+This increases food diversity and encourages communities to provide increasing supplies of healthy home-grown food to local school canteens.

 Featured Guinea publications